The Brain Tumour Charity: Manifestos

-Ahead of the 2015 general elections, The Brain Tumour Charity released a manifesto on brain tumours.
-It outlined key measures that could help survival outcomes and quality of life for everyone affected by brain tumours in the UK.
+Ahead of the 2015 United Kingdom general election, The Brain Tumour Charity released a manifesto on brain tumours.
+It outlined measures that could help survival outcomes and quality of life for those affected by brain tumours.
 The charity have also released manifestos ahead of the devolved nation elections in 2016.

-Fundraising events

-People take part in fundraising events across the UK.
-Flagship events for The Brain Tumour Charity include The Twilight Walk and #WearItOut for Bandanas for Brain Tumour Awareness Month (every March), which also help to unite the brain tumour community.

 Partnerships

 The Brain Tumour Charity collaborates with a number of other organisations, including Cancer Research UK, Marie Curie Cancer Care Medical Research Council, Children with Cancer UK, Action Medical Research, and Great Ormond Street Hospital.

-They have also worked in partnership with Peak, a mobile brain training app.

 Institutions that they have funded include Imperial College London, Institute of Cancer Research, Newcastle University, the University of Nottingham, Queen Mary University of London, University of Birmingham, University College London, University of Glasgow and University of Leeds.